meilisearch/specifications/README.md

 If the feature requires additions or updates to the documentation, they should be noted here.
 It's the role of the documentation team to ensure this section of the feature specification is accurate.

+#### VI.
+Impact on SDKs

+If the feature requires additions or updates to the SDks, they should be noted here.
+It's the role of the integration team to ensure this section of the feature specification is accurate.

 ### 2. Technical Specifications

 This section of the feature specification document has a much narrower audience: the developer(s) that will implement the feature.
 Its goal is to discuss and clarify how the feature will be developed and implemented.
-It has three subsections.
+It has four subsections.

+Architecture and Implementation Details parts should be considered as critical when the specification is owned by someone outside MeiliSearch teams.
+Internal technical teams may use this part to keep track of technical brainstorms, related proto code or basecode examples.

 #### I. Architecture